-If you’re serious about saving money in your garden and still want beauty and abundance without it costing the earth, there are some clever ways you can grow your garden for free.
+Are you serious about saving money in your garden?
+Want to grow more plants without it costing the earth?
+There are some clever ways you can grow your garden for free.

 If you do want to buy seed to get started, check out the best places to source open-pollinated varieties and learn why this is important.